 Any injury that occurs to PTA Program Students should be managed by administration of basic first aid.
-A first aid kit can be found on top of the file cabinet in the PTA/OTA office area.
+A first aid kit can be found-in the PTA/OTA office area.
 If the injury is beyond that of what can be provided with basic first aid, then transportation via ambulance to a medical center should be done by a faculty or staff member calling Emergency Medical Services.
 Any injury must be reported to the PTA Program Director as soon as it occurs and an incident report should be filed in the manner outlined by Allegany College of Maryland.
 All students are required to be certified in Cardiopulmonary Resuscitation for the Healthcare Provider and Basic First Aid.

-12. Tobacco Use Policy
+12. Tobacco Use